Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Introduction

 Within the community of LQC there is a lively debate on the naturalness of the emergence of an inflationary phase after the bounce, and following this line, there is a search for the most probable number of inflationary \textit{e}-folds predicted by a model~\cite{Barrau:2020nek}. {}First of all, in addressing this question the measure problem is something that requires quite some attention, given that there is no consensus on how to establish the initial conditions necessary to obtain the dynamics of the models and compute probabilities.
 Since there is no direct observational information from the initial conditions of the Universe, one has to consider all possible initial conditions to draw conclusions about the probability of an inflationary phase~\cite{Bedic:2018gqu}.

-Beginning from the GR context, the possibility of using the Liouville measure as a candidate to calculate the probability was discussed by Gibbons, Hawking and Stewart~\cite{Gibbons:1986xk}.
-However, in the {}Friedmann-Lema\^itre-Robertson-Walker (FLRW) flat model, this total Liouville measure is infinite, requiring a regularization scheme~\cite{Chen:2015yua,Gibbons:2006pa}.
-Besides that, there is a huge discrepancy between the probability estimated in Gibbons and Turok~\cite{Gibbons:2006pa} and the results obtained, for example, by Linde~\cite{Linde:2007fr}.
+Beginning from the GR context, the possibility of using the Liouville measure as a candidate to calculate the probability was discussed by Gibbons \textit{et al.}~\cite{Gibbons:1986xk}.
+However, in the flat {}Friedmann-Lema\^itre-Robertson-Walker model this total Liouville measure is infinite, requiring a regularization scheme~\cite{Chen:2015yua,Gibbons:2006pa}.
+Besides that, there is a huge discrepancy between the probability estimated by Gibbons and Turok~\cite{Gibbons:2006pa} and the results obtained, for example, by Linde~\cite{Linde:2007fr}.

 In LQC, since the singularity of the big bang is solved and it is replaced by a (quantum) bounce~\cite{Ashtekar:2006rx,Ashtekar:2006wn,Ashtekar:2007em}, a regular surface can be used to introduce the structure needed to specify a Liouville measure (see also Refs.~\cite{Graef:2018ulg,Bedic:2018gqu} for extensions of this approach).
 The problem of making a measurement present in GR~\cite{Gibbons:1986xk} is naturally resolved in LQC~\cite{Corichi:2010zp}.
-In the absence of the singularity an {\it a priori} probability for a sufficiently long slow-roll inflation phase can then be obtained.
+In the absence of the singularity, an {\it a priori} probability for a sufficiently long slow-roll inflation phase can then be obtained.
 However, also in the context of LQC, different approaches have been advocated.
-In the work of Ashtekar and Sloan~\cite{Ashtekar:2011rm} it is argued that a natural measure can be implemented in LQC, proposing a Planck surface scale, with which probabilities can be calculated.
-The approach advocated in the Ref.~\cite{Ashtekar:2011rm} does not agree with the one suggested by the authors in Refs.~\cite{Linsefors:2013cd,Linsefors:2014tna,Martineau:2017sti,Bolliet:2017czc}.
-Despite the still current debate, many works have consistently shown that in LQC models, with a kinetic energy dominated bounce, an inflationary phase almost inevitable sets in (see, e.g., Ref.~\cite{Zhu:2017jew}).
+Ashtekar and Sloan~\cite{Ashtekar:2011rm} argued that a natural measure can be implemented in LQC and proposed a Planck surface scale, with which probabilities can be calculated.
+The approach advocated in Ref.~\cite{Ashtekar:2011rm} does not agree with the one suggested in Refs.~\cite{Linsefors:2013cd,Linsefors:2014tna,Martineau:2017sti,Bolliet:2017czc}.
+Despite the current debate, many works have consistently shown that in LQC models with a kinetic-energy-dominated bounce an inflationary phase almost inevitably sets in (see, e.g., Refs.~\cite{Zhu:2017jew,Shahalam:2017wba,Li:2018fco,Sharma:2018vnv,Li:2019ipm,Shahalam:2019mpw}).